SeadPuzic/mvp_test/README.md

-# FlowrSpot - Application by Sead Puzic
+# MVP Report Test - Application by Sead Puzic

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.